 The Council is responsible for determining the Council's Capital Investment Plan and approving the prudential indicators and limits that support the capital investment.
-The Council is responsible for agreeing the overall allocation to the Council's Capital Plan.
-The Executive Committee is responsible for recommending to the Council at the same time as the proposed Revenue Budget, a multi-year Capital Investment Plan and the prudential indicators and limits that support the recommended capital investment a multi-year Capital Plan for the following 3 years.

-Any new projects or changes to this plan, outside the budget setting process also require a report to the Executive Committee for recommendation to Council.
+The Executive Committee is responsible for recommending to the Council at the same time as the proposed Revenue Budget, a multi-year Capital Investment Plan and the prudential indicators and limits that support the recommended capital investment Any new projects or changes to this plan, outside the budget setting process also require a report to the Executive Committee for recommendation to Council.
 Capital Plan Preparation